-How do I use the DDSB School Community Council email?
+Howdolusethe DDSB School Community Council email?

-To access your DDSB SCC account go to ddsb.ca
+To access your DDSBSCC account go to ddsb.ca

-- 1. Click on "Family and Community Support" from the top of the page - 2.
-Click on the highlighted word "get involved"
+- Click on "Family and Community Support" from the top of the page - Click on the highlighted word "get involved"

-- 3. Click on "School Community Council" - 4.
-Click on the "SCC Email Login" icon
+- Click on "School Community Council" - Click on the "SCC Email Login" icon

-5. At the login page enter the username and password
+At the login page enter the username and password

-As an example, CE Broughton's SCC account will look as follows.
-Initial password will be provided to the school principal.
+As an example, CE Broughton's SCC account will look as follows. $Initial \, password \, will \, be \, provided \, to \, the \, school \, principal.$